avine/formation-angular-base/doc/course/public/03__prerequisites.md

 - Classes are composed of one **constructor**, **properties** and **methods**
 - Explicitly defining a constructor is optional
-- Properties and methods are accessible with `this` keyword
+- Properties and methods are accessible with the `this` keyword

 ```ts
 class Person {